 A provider is required to have, within six months after the approval of the service, a written Quality Improvement Plan that:

-- is available to view by the Secretary on request
+- is available to view by the Department of Education on request

-Please note this requirement for Quality Improvement Plans is different to that in the National Regulations, which do not apply to these exempt services.
+Please note this requirement for Quality Improvement Plans is different from that in the National Regulations, which do not apply to these exempt services.